gatlin/kamisado/README.md

 Two players each have 8 pieces across the board from one another.
 The object of the game is to get one of your pieces to the other side.

-Players move by selecting a tile for their currently selected piece to move to.
-The color of the destination tile dictates the color piece that the opponent may move.
+On the first turn, the black player selects a piece to move (it is "active").

-Moves are only allowed if they are straight forward or diagonal.
-Pieces may move until they hit another piece, the edge of the board, or the other side.
+The player may move their piece any number of tiles forward, or diagonally forward, until they reach the edge of the board or another piece.

-The game doesn't tell you if you've won (yet).
+The game will not let you make an illegal move.

-1. First move
+The color of the tile you move your piece to dictates your opponent's active piece on the next round; you will see it now has a dot in the middle of it.

+When a player wins the board resets and starts a new game.

+2. Notes / plans
 ---

-On the first move no piecese are selected.
-Black goes first and clicks a piece to select it.
-Gameplay then proceeds like above.

-2. Credits
----

-I didn't invent this game; [these people did][kamisadogame].
+It's pretty simple right now.
+Suggestions are always welcome!

+  - Allow the board to be oriented the other way
+  - Allow players to start with whichever color they choose
+  - Two-player remote playing

 3. Questions / comments / bugs?
 ---

 Email me, Gatlin Johnson, at <gatlin@niltag.net> Don't be shy!

+4. Credits
+---

+I didn't invent this game; [these people did][kamisadogame].

 [kamisadogame]: http://www.kamisado.com/